Bitbucket Pipelines build failed with error in the build log: <command_name>: Command not found

 NO

-• Is the command being executed on the build is installed on the build image?
-If not, install the command on the build image.
-If the command is installed and still getting the error then raise a Support Ticket and share the Pipeline build URL from bitbucket.org.
+• If the tool that provides this command is installed and you are still getting this error, raise a Support Ticket and share the Pipeline build URL from bitbucket.org.

 Still need help?